 We're taking a closer look at each of the moderates so that you can make the very best decision for your family.
-We'll be looking at a few key areas: overall theming, dining and amenities, the pool, transportation and distance to the parks, and the rooms.
+We'll be looking at a few key areas: overall theming, rooms, dining and amenities, the pool and transportation and distance to the parks.

 Overall Disney Moderate Resort Hotel Theming

-The theming is quite different for each of the Disney moderate resort hotels; however, there is some overlap between Caribbean Beach and Coronado Springs.
+The theming is quite different for each of the Disney moderate resort hotels; however, there is some overlap between Disney's Caribbean Beach and Disney's Coronado Springs.

 - Disney's Caribbean Beach Resort — Beach

 - Disney's Coronado Springs Resort — Mexico, Spain and the Southwest